An Alcock-Paczynski Test on Reionization Bubbles for Cosmology: From 21-cm to Bubble Stacks

 \subsection{Wedge-recovered ionization maps}

-Let us now describe how we recover ionized regions from foreground-removed 21-cm maps through a deep-learning approach that reconstructs the modes lost in the foreground wedge.
+Let us now describe how we recover ionized regions from foreground-removed 21-cm maps through a deep-learning approach that reconstructs the modes lost in the anisotropic foreground wedge by exploiting the non-Gaussianity inherent to the field.
 This method is based on a neural network first developed by \citet{GH2021}, and then improved by \citet{Kennedy2024}, which is the version that we use in this work.
-This network is a U-net which does not need any knowledge on the foregrounds.
+This network is a U-net that does not need any knowledge on the foregrounds or any explicit knowledge on the fact that ionized regions distribute as bubbles.
 Its input is a foreground wedge-removed $\dTb$ box (with or without noise, where the wedge-removal procedure consists of zeroing out the modes that are in the foreground wedge), normalized between 0 and 1.
 The U-net is trained to reproduce a binarized $\xHI$ map (which we refer to as the prediction or PRED in this paper) that should thus contain information from both inside and outside of the foreground wedge. \citet{Kennedy2024} showed that this U-net is able to reconstruct $\xHI$ boxes from foreground wedge-removed $\dTb$ boxes during reionization with a good accuracy, as we corroborate in the middle and bottom right panels of Fig.~\ref{fig:unet_maps}.
 Without instrumental noise, we see that the neural network can indeed recover the large-scale morphology of the reionization map (middle-right panel), though not the small-scale features.
-When noise is added, it dominates the signal and the recovered ionized regions (bottom-right panel) are even coarser.
+When noise is added, it dominates the signal and the recovered ionized regions (bottom-right panel) are even coarser, in agreement with the findings of \citet{Kennedy2024} at higher redshifts (where noise is higher).
 This reconstruction will then fail at small scales, or when noise is too high, but suffices for the purposes of this work.

 We use \citet{Kennedy2024}'s U-net to predict binarized $\xHI$ boxes at $z=7.5$ from the two wedge-removed $\dTb$ datasets presented in Sec \ref{sec:unet_mockobs}, one without (called FWR1) and one with noise (called NFWR1), in all cases with standard cosmology (and thus no deformation, $\adata=1$).
 We also train the U-net with a fixed set of astrophysical parameters (the default ones of $\cmfast$).
 As it is, the neural network is therefore potentially model dependent, and there are two ways to circumvent such a dependence.
 One possibility is that by the time SKA provides 21-cm light cones, there may already be constraints on astrophysical parameters from 21-cm power spectrum measurements.
 We could, thus, retrain our neural network within the error bars of such a measurement and re-do the analysis of this paper, as suggested in \citet{Sabti2024}.
 A second option is to train the neural network on 21-cm signals obtained from a series of different reionization models (within the regimes favored by observations).
 This way, the neural network would not learn features in the 21-cm signal of a specific model, and would rather allow us to obtain a more generic prediction for the $\xHI$ map given $\dTb$ while being agnostic of the underlying astrophysical model \citep{Zhou2022}.
 We explore this option in Appendix \ref{app:varying_params}, where we find that a model-agnostic U-net can still recover the $\xHI$ maps well enough to perform our AP test.